 The authors of the “Sushi University” blog state that the purpose of the fanning is not to cool the rice, but rather, to ensure that the seasoning vinegar which is added to the hot rice right after it is cooked evaporates speedily:

 Fan the rice using a uchiwa (fan) to remove the moisture of vinegar and mix the rice with a cutting motion horizontally this time.
 Fanning with uchiwa is not to cool down the rice (do not put the rice in the fridge to cool it down), but to dry up the excess moisture of vinegar. ”The real way of making vinegared rice by a sushi master.
 There are 4 tips!”
 Accessed November 2019 at https://sushiuniversity.jp/sushiblog/tag/vinegared-rice/”

 The speedy evaporation of the seasoning vinegar leaves a lustre behind on the rice and helps prevent the vinegar-moistened rice from clumping.

 There is no set rule about how long to fan the rice for: some say fan for 5 minutes, some say 10 to 15 minutes.
-Some advise to fan while mixing the rice, others say that fanning after mixing is fine.
+Most writers seem to advise to fan while mixing the rice; a few say that fanning after mixing is fine.

-Some more progressive souls will even use a handheld battery-powered fan, or or an electric fan set nearby on low.
+Some people will even use a handheld battery-powered fan, or or an electric fan set nearby on low.

 Any fan, electric or manual.